insight-platform/Savant/docs/source/recipes/1_python_multithreading.rst

 Python Multithreading in Savant
 ===============================

-Savant ``0.2.5`` introduced a new feature: mandatory multithreading enforcement for Python functions.
+Savant ``0.2.5`` introduced a new feature: multithreaded Python functions.
 By default, GStreamer is a multithreaded framework; however, Python has its own limitations regarding how multithreading is implemented.

 The limitations are connected with the infamous GIL: a global mutex required to acquire when accessing Python data structures.
 A lot about GIL influence is written on `PythonSpeed <https://pythonspeed.com/articles/python-gil/>`__.
 To sum up: regular compute-related Python code cannot benefit from multithreading because GIL allows running only one thread which works with Python data structure.
 However, frameworks like NumPy or OpenCV release the GIL lock when running their algorithms, allowing Python to run in true parallel.